system76/docs/_articles/switch-from-macos-to-popos.md

 ![gnome-video](/images/pop-os-screenshots/gnome-videos.png)

-GNOME Videos offers a very similar video player to Quicktime.
+The Pop!\_OS default video player is GNOME Videos.
 It can play local media or fetch videos from RSS feeds.

 Due to copyright reasons, not all video formats are supported out of the box, but many codecs can be installed as needed.
 Linux defaults to not including non-free software, and users can opt-in if they need additional software support.

 You can add additional codecs with the following commands: